Allergy, Clinical and Laboratory Immunology

 There is a weekly clinical meeting held during which there is opportunity to present interesting clinical cases and discuss challenging clinical queries.
 A secondment to a specialist paediatric immunology centre eg Great Ormond Street Hospital and an Allergy Centre for 3 months is also encouraged.

 Throughout the post, a trainee’s progress is continually assessed and annually reviewed in the form of ARCPs.
 At the end of year 2/3, trainees should have completed the part 1 FRCPath examination in Immunology and by year 3/4, completed the part 2 FRCPath Immunology laboratory and oral examinations.
-The Association of Clinical Pathologists organises regular training days consisting of a series of lectures throughout the year covering relevant topics pertinent to the FRCPath examinations.
+The British Society of Immunology and BSACI organise regular training days consisting of a series of lectures throughout the year covering relevant topics pertinent to the FRCPath examinations.
 Trainees are encouraged to attend these valuable training days which aid in the preparation for the FRCPath.

-For more information on a career in Clinical Immunology please visit the BSI websire:
+For more information on a career in Clinical Immunology please visit the BSI website:

 Working life of a clinical immunologist | British Society for Immunology

-The Training Programme Director is Dr Smita Patel: Smita.Patel@ouh.nhs.uk
+The Training Programme Director is Dr Smita Patel: Smita.Patel@ouh.nhs.uk[SP1]

 Essential Courses